krenfix15/cli-graph/README.md

 # cli-graph
-Console line interface for a menu type graph application
+This is a console line interface for a menu type graph application.

+# To open the application:

+1. Download the project
+2. Compile the project
+3. Run the application

 # What I Learned